Wilfred/difftastic/docs/parser.md

 As opposed to other languages, core constructs like `def`, `if` and `for` are not particularly special either, since they are itself regular functions (or macros rather).
-Consequently they can be used "improperly" in a quoted expression, as shown above.
+As a result, these constructs can be used "improperly" in a quoted expression, as shown above.

 Consequently, to correctly parse all Elixir code, we need the AST to closely match the Elixir AST.
 See [Elixir / Syntax reference](https://hexdocs.pm/elixir/syntax-reference.html) for more details.

-Whenever possible possible, we try using a more specific nodes (like binary/unary operator), but only to the extent that doesn't lose on generality.
+Whenever possible, we try using a more specific nodes (like binary/unary operator), but only to the extent that doesn't lose on generality.
 To get a sense of what the AST looks like, have a look at the tests in `test/corpus/`.

 ## Getting started with Tree-sitter